 “Many of the people who care for children in Nigeria are passionate about their work, but they lack access to the knowledge and skills necessary to minimize disease,” observed Nichols.
 They also, she noted, face many physical challenges, such as having to draw water from a river contaminated by sewage run-off.

-TUSNA’s videos will cover a range of essential topics, including hand hygiene, diaper-changing, nutrition appropriate to the region and bathing.
+TUSNA’s videos exemplify both community partnership and global connectedness.
+They cover a range of essential topics, including hand hygiene, diaper-changing, nutrition appropriate to the region and bathing.
 The Nigerian workers, Nichols explained, “can go through our training program, earn a certificate and work at that orphanage, school or other health care facilities in the area.”

 Network of support and opportunity

 In late March, Nichols received a NOVA Fellowship to support the video project.
-“This fellowship has opened more doors for us,” Nichols said.
-“As a result, we plan on doing professional videography in late April.
-We’ll then edit the videos and, hopefully, have them to Little Light House by June.”
+“This fellowship opened more doors for us,” Nichols said.
+“As a result, we were able to do the professional videography in late April.
+We then edited the materials and had them to Little Light House by June.”

 Nichols continued: “I would really like to thank NOVA, Little Light House, the School of Nursing and TUSNA for helping us make such a great impact across the world.
 We couldn’t have done it without them, and I’m really excited to see where this will take us.”